 EYE MYTH: “EATING CARROTS WILL IMPROVE YOUR VISION”

 How many have heard your mother tell you this?
 Carrots are a great source for beta-carotene and vitamin A, which are important nutrients.
 However, they will not improve your vision.

 EYE MYTH: “MY CONTACTS FEEL FINE AND MY VISION IS GREAT, I DON’T NEED TO SEE THE EYE DOCTOR”

-Contact lenses are a FDA approved medical devices.
+Contact lenses are FDA approved medical devices.
 I know it seems crazy that the little piece of plastic you put on your eyes couldn’t cause any problems, but that couldn't be farther from the truth.
 I see all things that can and do go wrong, conditions that permanently cause vision loss.
-I say this not to scare you but educate you on the importance of making sure your eyes are healthy from contact lens wear.
+I say this not to scare you but to educate you on the importance of making sure your eyes are healthy from proper contact lens wear.

 EYE MYTH: “MY CHILD HAD AN EYE EXAM AT SCHOOL”

 Parents, those school screenings are not extensive eye examinations.
-Screening are just a quick check and give parents a false sense of security.
+Screening are just a quick check that can give parents a false sense of security.
 As high as 20% of children that have screenings actually have vision issues.
 Eighty percent of what we learn is visual so it’s important to make sure those little eyes are functioning properly.
 Children should have their eyes tested before entering school.
 The earlier the better.

 EYE MYTH: "GLASSES WILL MAKE MY EYES WORSE"